Bowarc/storage_server/readme.md

 ## Status

 - Backend
-    It works well,
+    It works well.
-    I think cleanup is needed in the cache management code Routes are ugly but eh, it works
+    I think cleanup is needed in the cache management code.
+    Routes are ugly but eh, it works
     I think logs are bad, and it needs better failure management

 - Front-end
     It's really basic
-    Some of the css is still done inline
+    Some of the CSS is still done inline
     A good design is still needed
     But it works